Rokutann/npy.el/README.md

 virtual environment, use the command <kbd>C-c</kbd> <kbd>'</kbd> <kbd>u</kbd> or <kbd>M-x</kbd>
 <kbd>npipenv-update-venv-root</kbd>.

+You can change the Pipenv project method by changing `npipenv-pipenv-project-detection`.
+The default value is `'exploring` which explores the directory structure bottom-up to find a `Pipfile`.
+Another option is `'calling` which calls `pipenv --where` command. `'calling` is the surest way but slow.

 Spawn a Pipenv shell by <kbd>C-c</kbd> <kbd>'</kbd> <kbd>s</kbd> or <kbd>M-x</kbd>
 <kbd>npipenv-shell</kbd>.

 ## Caveats

-* It slows down your Emacs startup process significantly when you restore lots of Python files with desktop-mode.
+* It slows down your Emacs startup process when you restore lots of Python files with desktop-mode.
+How slow depends on the project detection mode: `exploring` can be acceptable, 'calling' will be a disaster.

 ## Known issues

-To be availabe when posted.
+To be available when posted.

 ## Changelog

-To be availabe at the second release.
+A changelog is available [here](CHANGELOG.md).

 ## License